Written Payment Agreements With Creditors And Collection Agencies

 Written Payment Agreements With Creditors On Judgments And Tax Liens

-Just because a mortgage loan borrower meets FHA Guidelines On Collection Accounts does not mean that a particular mortgage lender will do the FHA Loan.
-Many banks and mortgage lenders, for example, will not take on a mortgage loan borrower with any collection accounts with outstanding collection balances and many other will not accept any mortgage loan borrowers who had any outstanding collection accounts that has been paid for at least for at least two years.
-Although FHA Guidelines does not require to satisfy outstanding collection account balances, these banks and mortgage lenders do not accept them due to their mortgage lender overlays .
-Mortgage lender overlays are the mortgage lender’s own set of rules and requirements on top of federal minimum mortgage lending guidelines.
-If you have been turned down for a mortgage loan due to a mortgage lender overlays but do meet the federal minimum lending guidelines, please contact us at 262-716-8151.
-We are an aggressive mortgage lender with no mortgage lender overlays and just go off the federal minimum mortgage lending guidelines.
+Just because borrowers meets FHA Guidelines On Collection Accounts does not mean that a particular lender will do the FHA Loan.
+Many banks and mortgage lenders, for example, will not take on a mortgage loan borrower with any collection accounts with outstanding collection balances.
+Many other will not accept any borrowers who had any outstanding collection accounts that has been paid for at least for at least two years.
+Although FHA Guidelines does not require to satisfy outstanding collection account balances, these banks and lenders do not accept them due to their mortgage lender overlays .
+Overlays are the mortgage lender’s own set of rules and requirements on top of federal minimum mortgage lending guidelines.
+Borrowers turned down for a mortgage loan due to overlays but do meet the federal lending guidelines, please contact us at 262-716-8151.
+We are an aggressive mortgage lender with no overlays and just go off the federal minimum mortgage lending guidelines.